 It is the smallest town in the valley, with picturesque side streets and a landscape dominated by vineyards.
 Its economy is based on agriculture, particularly grapes, oranges and almonds.
 You can still see the traditional "riu-raus", used in ancient times to dry raisins.
 Wine is also produced by the wine cooperative, with the Moscatel wines being the specialty of the area.

 Wine is also produced by the wine cooperative, with the Moscatel wines being the specialty of the area.

 The properties in Llíber tend to be detached villas or fincas on large plots of land, suitable for growing your own crops and tending your own vegetable garden.

 Jalón / Xaló

-The town of Jalon is the largest in the Jalon Valley with around 2000 inhabitants and home to the wine cooperative of the region.
-Over 2 million litres of wine are produced annually and sold all over Spain.
-Visitors come from all over the area to buy wine and on Saturdays the town is teeming with people coming to the popular flea market set up along the banks of the river Xaló.
+The town of Jalón is the largest town in the Jalón Valley and is home to the region's wine cooperative.
+More than 2 million liters of wine are produced annually and sold throughout Spain.
+Visitors wine lovers come from all over the area to buy their wine and taste its authentic flavor.
+On Saturdays the town is packed with people who come to the popular street marketestablished along the banks of the Xaló River.

-Benichembla has one of the lowest altitudes of the villages in Alicante province.
-It is situated on level ground at the foot of the Cavall Verd Sierra, next to the Xaló / Gorgos River.
-Agriculture is dominant here as vines and citrus fruits are grown and grapes are left to dry in the ancient 'riu-raus' (buildings with arches for drying grapes and making raisins).
+Benichembla has one of the lowest altitudes of the towns in the province of Alicante.
+It is located on a flat terrain at the foot of Sierra Cavall Verd, next to the river Xaló / Gorgos.
+Agriculture predominates here, as vines and citrus fruits are grown and grapes are left to dry in the ancient 'riu-raus'.

 Castell de Castells